 LootLines: The Core Mechanic

-A LootLine forms when you land at least 3 Donny symbols on a winning payline, or a combination of 3+ Donny and Danny symbols together.
+A LootLine forms when a winning payline contains at least 3 Donny symbols, or a combination of at least 3 Donny and Danny symbols together.

-When a LootLine activates, each Donny symbol selects a random value from the Cash Board.
-Values range from 1x up to 12,500x your bet.
-Yes, a single Donny symbol can theoretically award the game's max win.
+When a LootLine triggers, each Donny symbol selects a random value from the Cash Board displayed outside the grid.
+Those values can range from 1x all the way up to 12,500x your bet, and the selected values are added together to determine the final payout for that line.

 The Three Bonus Modes

-Landing 3, 4, or 5 FS scatter symbols triggers one of three bonus games.
-Each comes with 10 free spins, and landing 2 or 3 scatters during any bonus awards +2 or +4 extra spins.
+Landing 3, 4, or 5 scatter symbols triggers one of three bonus rounds.
+Each bonus starts with 10 free spins, and landing 2 or 3 scatters during the feature adds +2 or +4 extra spins.

 Rollin' in Dough (3 Scatters)